rintheo/todo-list/README.md

 - Add new lists and view by list
 - Checklists in tasks
 - Search a task
-- Local storage for tasks
 - Possibly refactor the whole code for better organization

-## Notes
-- All tasks are always generated from the current date